pelavarre/like-py-xlsx/README.md

 ## 8 Contributors

-Thanks to my friends encouraging me to share our "like-py.xlsx" with you
+Thanks to my friends for encouraging me to share our "like-py.xlsx" with you

-Thanks to Charlotte Sands "Nothing's Even Wrong" 2021 for speaking the lyric line "do you love me like that", such that I misheard the line as "do you love me like Pie?", which is a line I like lots : -)
+Thanks to Charlotte Sands "Nothing's Even Wrong" 2021 for speaking the lyric line "do you love me like that", such that I misheard this line as "do you love me like Pie?", which is a line I like lots : -)